-In September we gently introduce the children to school life, with shorter days for the first two weeks of the Autumn term.
+In September we gently introduce the children to school life, with shorter days for the first week of the Autumn term.
 After that they follow the normal school timetable and we find the majority of the children settle quickly and happily.

 Your child's day in reception: